Phosphor

 phosphor-shell-patterns

 UI-pattern recipes on top of PhosphorLayer::Role.
-The axis-2 vocabulary between wlr-layer-shell wire primitives (axis 1, in phosphor-layer) and consumer-side application roles (axis 3, e.g. PZ's PzRoles).
+The axis-2 vocabulary between wlr-layer-shell wire primitives (axis 1, in phosphor-layer) and consumer-side application roles (axis 3, e.g. Phosphor's PhosphorRoles).

 Responsibility

-A Role in `phosphor-layer` is a bundle of wlr-layer-shell parameters: Layer, Anchors, exclusive zone, keyboard interactivity, scope prefix — intentionally domain-agnostic.
+A Role in `phosphor-layer` is a bundle of wlr-layer-shell parameters: Layer, Anchors, exclusive zone, keyboard interactivity, and scope prefix.
+It is intentionally domain-agnostic.

 Vocabulary